beshu-tech/readonlyrest-docs/kibana.md

 ![config loading diagram](ror_config_loading_diagram.png)

-### Malformed configuration index
+### Malformed in-index settings
-When configuration index contains invalid configuration format, then neither configuration from file or from index can be loaded, so ES can't start.
+If for some reason the in-index settings get corrupted and ROR can't parse them, then neither settings from file or in-index settings can be loaded, so ES can't start.
 In this case ES would print message like:
 ```